-Who coordinates all parties involved: lawyers, financiers, advisors, etc.?
+Who coordinates all those involved: lawyers, financiers, advisors, etc.?

 This is the most important and complex phase; we put the process at stake in every detail.

-Do I have to provide information on everything I am asked for?
+Do I have to provide information on everything I am asked to provide?

-Does it have to be validated by a third party consultant or auditor?
+Must it be validated by a third party assessor or auditor?

 How does it relate to the final contract?